Tony Gemignani: Tony's Pizza Napoletana

-The Original Slicehouse & Coal-Fired Pizza by Tony Gemignani
+The Original Slice House & Coal-Fired Pizza by Tony Gemignani

 New York Style Slice, the Purple Potato Pesto at Tony's Coal-Fired Pizza and Slice-house in San Francisco.

 Opening in 2010, Gemignani took ownership of an adjacent deli.
 Seeing this as an opportunity to serve more styles of pizzas like classic New York style slices, Sicilian, and California style slices, along with Chicago Beef Sandwiches and other deli favorites, the slicehouse allowed people to enjoy Gemignani's pizza without the infamous wait times usually seen at his flagship restaurant.